UniversalDependencies/docs/visualization.md

 ## How to contribute

 See [here](contributing.html) for instructions on how to contribute to this online documentation.
-[This page](embedsd.html) provides details on how the visualized examples are created.
+See below for details on how the visualized examples are created.

 ## More information: